>>> def simple_coroutine(): # (1)

 If the subgenerator raised

-, and exit the loop, resuming the delegating generator. -
+StopIteration, get thevalue, assign to_r, and exit the loop, resuming the delegating generator. -

-: the value of the wholeyield from
+_ris theRESULT: the value of the wholeyield fromexpression.

 Right at the top of Example 19, one important detail revealed by the pseudocode is that the subgenerator is primed (second callout in Example 19).[9]
-This means that auto-priming decorators such as that in Decorators for Coroutine Priming are incompatible with yield from
+This means that auto-priming decorators such as that in Decorators for Coroutine Priming are incompatible with yield from.

-In the same message I quoted in the opening of this section, Greg Ewing has this to say about the pseudocode expansion of yield from
+In the same message I quoted in the opening of this section, Greg Ewing has this to say about the pseudocode expansion of yield from:

 You’re not meant to learn about it by reading the expansion—that’s only there to pin down all the details for language lawyers.

 We’ll now move on to a classic example of coroutine usage: programming simulations.
-This example does not showcase yield from
+This example does not showcase yield from, but it does reveal how coroutines are used to manage concurrent activities on a single thread.

 Use Case: Coroutines for Discrete Event Simulation